hagai-lvi/yelp-api-exploration/report-exploring-yelp-api.md

 ![](report-exploring-yelp-api_files/figure-html/unnamed-chunk-10-1.png)

-We expected that the restaurants that are the closest to the center will have the most reviews, because the most pepole visit there.
+We expected that the restaurants that are the closest to the center will have the most reviews, because the most people visit there.
-The correlation is -0.0175, which again, is neglible.
+The correlation is -0.0175, which again, is negligible.

 --------------------